East Suffolk line: Bacon Factory Curve

 A connecting curve from north to east near East Suffolk Junction opened in 2014.
-The 1.2 km line north-west of the station makes a direct connection between the East Suffolk Line and the Great Eastern Main Line and removed the need for Midlands freight trains travelling to and from Felixstowe to run-round in sidings.
+The 1.2 km line north-west of Ipswich railway station makes a direct connection between the East Suffolk Line and the Great Eastern Main Line and removed the need for Midlands freight trains travelling to and from Felixstowe to run round in sidings.
 It is a double track chord and was built on part of the site of a former Harris meat factory and has been given the official name Bacon Factory Curve.
-The connections at each end have been named Europa Junction [at the GER main line end] and Boss Hall Junction [at the Westerfield Road end].
+The connections at each end have been named Europa Junction (at the GER main line end) and Boss Hall Junction (at the Westerfield Road end).
 It reduced the number of freight trains running south from Ipswich to access the Midlands via the North London Line by enabling easier access to the line via Bury St Edmunds and March.
-It is commonly nicknamed 'the bacon bend' or 'the Harris curve' by locals to the area.
+It is commonly nicknamed "the Bacon bend" or "the Harris curve" by locals to the area.

 Current services

-In 2020 the route has a regular hourly passenger service from Ipswich to Lowestoft, operated by 3 or 4 car Class 755 bi-mode multiple units.
+The route has a regular hourly passenger service from Ipswich to Lowestoft, operated by three- or four-coach Class 755 bi-mode multiple units.